 “No, Joe, but I know you.
 You are a man of faith but at the same time, you’ve always believed in the paranormal, the supernatural.
 You know that the Bible condemns that line of thinking, considers mind-reading and the like as sinful if such things are even possible, but you’ve had a fascination with the subject matter ever since you were a child.
 You’d never truly admit that to anyone, though.
 Yet, it’s impossible for you to completely shake that belief.”

-His eyes grew wide.
-I could see nothing but their whites.
+His eyes grew so wide I could see nothing but their whites.
 “How on earth do-?”

 I continued.
 “That doesn’t matter right now.
 You came to ‘Madame Melody’ because you were searching for peace, for comfort, for confirmation that you still had a future.
 You didn’t want to go to the church because you didn’t want platitudes or life advice.
 You wanted a solid answer and having your fortune told was as close to a solid answer that you could get.”